rtharris619/ProjectDSA/README.md

 ## Overview

-This project is designed to demonstrate the concept of checking if a string is a palindrome using the two-pointer technique.
-It is implemented in Python and showcases basic string manipulation and algorithmic thinking.
+This project is designed for solving all sorts of algorithmic problems.

 ## Structure

 - **main.py**: This is the entry point of the project.
-It imports the necessary modules and executes the driver function to demonstrate the palindrome checking functionality.

 ## Getting Started